Parliamentary.ai

 Overview

-This bill aims to improve the mental health and wellbeing of pupils in schools in England and Wales by legally requiring schools to actively promote their pupils' mental health and provide support for those with mental ill health.
-The bill amends the Education Act 2002 and the Academies Act 2010 to achieve this.
+This bill aims to improve the mental health and wellbeing of pupils in schools in England and Wales.
+It amends existing education legislation to require schools to actively promote pupil mental health, prevent mental ill-health, and provide support for those experiencing mental health difficulties.

 Description